Kitty Barne

-Marion Catherine "Kitty" Barne (17 November 1882 – 3 February 1961) was a British screenwriter and author of children's books, especially on music and musical themes.
+Marion Catherine "Kitty" Barne (17 November 1882 – 3 February 1961) (also known as Kitty Streatfeild) was a British screenwriter and author of children's books, especially on music and musical themes.
 She won the 1940 Carnegie Medal for British children's books.

 Biography

 Barne was born in Petersham, Surrey, but was brought up in Somerset and Sussex, and later studied at the Royal College of Music.
 On 12 April 1912, in Eastbourne, she married Eric Streatfeild, thus becoming the cousin-in-law of another popular children's writer Noel Streatfeild.
 Eric Streatfeild was the first cousin of Noel Streatfeild's father.

 Barne was a member of the Women's Voluntary Service, responsible for the reception of children evacuated to Sussex.
 During the war years, she published six novels, most notably Visitors from London about evacuees (J. M. Dent, 1940).
 For that work she won the annual Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.

 She is possibly best known now for her pony books Rosina Copper and its sequel Rosina and Son, about the true story of an Argentine polo pony mare that was rescued from neglect after being ordered to be killed.
 They were illustrated by Alfons Purtscher and Marcia Lane Foster respectively.